 A simple query of a target name or position in the Portal will often bring up an abundance of information, with many ways to sort and filter in order to get exactly the data you are looking for.

 The top of each search results tab provides a number of tools for the user, including buttons for adding selected files to the download basket and exporting the search results table, as discussed in the Data Retrieval section.
-The user is also given the ability to cross-match the current search results with another catalog from either MAST or CDS, and to create custom plots from various parameters within the current search results.
+From here you can cross-match the current search results with another catalog from either MAST or CDS, and to create custom plots from various parameters within the current search results.
+There are three panels below to filter, select, and visualize the search results.

 The leftmost panel of the results page provides a number of filters to isolate specific data characteristics of interest.
-These include product types (image, spectrum, timeseries, etc.), mission (HST, SWIFT, FUSE, etc.), instrument, filters, waveband (optical, UV, infrared, etc.), start or end time, and several others.
-These filters can accommodate a wide range of specific requests and combinations of constraints for narrowing down a large set of search results.
+These include product types (image, spectrum, timeseries, etc.), mission (HST, SWIFT, FUSE, etc.), instrument, filters, waveband (optical, UV, infrared, etc.), observation start time and duration, and several others.
+These filters can select a wide range of specific requests and combinations of constraints for narrowing down a large set of search results.

-The List View in the middle of the results page provides a search results table with detailed information for all current search results after the application of any filters the user has selected.
-Each column in the table may be used to sort the results as the user wishes, and the columns themselves may be customized to suit the user's needs (Edit Columns button in the upper-left corner of the panel).
+The List View in the middle of the results page table with detailed information for all current search results after the application of user-select filters.
+Each column in the table may be used to sort the results as the user wishes, and the columns themselves may be selected to suit the user's needs (Edit Columns button in the upper-left corner of the panel).
 Image previews may also be added to the table with the Show Preview checkbox.
-For larger views of these preview images, the user may also switch from the List View tab to the Album View tab, where the same search results are laid out in a tiled array.
+For larger views of these preview images, switch from the List View tab to the Album View tab, where the same search results are laid out in a tiled array.
 User sorting may not be modified in this view, but it will maintain any sorting parameters the user has implemented in the List View table.

 Portal Catalog Viewer